 What is it?

-The Ghost Hunt is a mixture of education and performance, made up of three parts:
+The Ghost Hunt is a mixture of coding education, Augmented Reality and live performance:

 ...preparing students for success in the fourth industrial revolution, can hardly be more apt or more timely.
 (Jan 22nd 2018)

 Young people live increasingly digital lives, but this has not been accompanied by a higher interest in learning about the technology behind the devices and sites they use, as evidenced by the low take up of the new GCSE in Computer Science (BCS, 2017).
 Teaching coding in schools is promoted by the UK Department of Education, but students often experience coding as a classroom assignment, divorced from their intuitive and creative experiences with commercial digital applications.